mp619/MartinMusic/doc/report.md

     the CAN bus.

--   **decode**: Thread managing the decoding of the information coming from the CAN bus (\...)
+-   **decode**: Thread managing the decoding of the information coming from the CAN bus.

--   **CANTX**: Thread responsible for the collection of data to be transmitted via CAN (..generating corresponding interrupt\...)
+-   **CANTX**: Thread responsible for the collection of data to be transmitted via CAN.

--   **ScanKey**: Thread managing the decoding of inputs form the keyboard and knobs
+-   **ScanKey**: Thread managing the decoding of inputs from the keyboard and knobs.

--   **displayUpdate**: thread resbonsible for the generation of the LED display output
+-   **displayUpdate**: Thread responsible for the generation of the LED display output.
 \

 ## Shared resources and Dependencies